-Theresa Maher is a Communications Fellow at RespectAbility, where she uses her writing skills to advocate for people with disabilities.
+Theresa Maher was a Communications Apprentice at RespectAbility, where she used her writing skills to advocate for people with disabilities.
 She is most eager to help further an accurate and person-centered portrayal of people with disabilities in mainstream Hollywood.

 Maher’s drive to advocate for people with disabilities started at a young age when she realized that the realities of her mother’s students in special education and of her uncle, a person with autism, did not match up to the portrayals of individuals with disabilities in mainstream Hollywood.

 Previously, Maher has worked in collaboration with Catholic Charities’ group homes for adults with disabilities to hold a Variety Show at her high school from 2011-2015.
 Each year, the show included one song-and-dance performance for each group home on Long Island, and one finale where all the high school students and the adults from the group homes would perform together, which related to the theme of that given year’s show.